 “…dedicates himself to spreading the message of Keine Gewalt (literally, “small power,” or nonviolence and peaceful revolution)…”

-Whereas „Kleine Gewalt“ might mean „small power“, the word „Keine Gewalt“ as above actually means „no violence“.
+The word “keine Gewalt” as above actually means “no violence”.
 Obviously, this error might just be due to neglect (or even just editing), but it is still a bit irritating.

-First, there is the abhorrent interview with Kai Diekmann, chief editor of the Bildzeitung.
-TT forgets about his own cynicism and totally lowers his defenses, giving the guy page after page to glorify his own tabloid paper.
-That was just weird.
+First, there is an abhorrent interview with Kai Diekmann, chief editor of the Bild newspaper.
+Tenenbom, seemingly forgetting his own cynical mindset, lowers his defences, and he ends up giving Diekmann page after page to glorify his own tabloid paper.
+It felt like Tenenbom was outsmarted.

-And then there is the almost equally weird part where TT talks about Schloss Neuschwanstein, the embodiment of tacky romanticism of the late 19th century:
+And then there is the almost equally weird part where Tenenbom talks about Schloss Neuschwanstein, the embodiment of 19th century tacky romanticism: